When "Competency" in Reasoning Opens the Door to Vulnerability: Jailbreaking LLMs via Novel Complex Ciphers: GPT-4o-mini as a Judge

-To further investigate the effectiveness of more complex encryption schemes, we introduce our second jailbreaking technique, Layered Attacks using Custom Encryptions (LACE), where we layer one cipher on top of another.
-Specifically, we combined the \textit{Word Substitution Cipher} with other ciphers such as \textit{ROT-13}, \textit{Keyboard Cipher}, \textit{Grid Encoding}, and \textit{Word Reversal}.
+To further investigate the effectiveness of more complex encryption schemes, our second jailbreaking technique, \textit{Layered Attacks using Custom Encryptions (LACE)}, layers one cipher on top of another.
+Specifically, we combine the highest decoded novel cipher, \textit{Word Substitution Cipher} with other ciphers such as \textit{ROT-13}, \textit{Keyboard Cipher}, \textit{Grid Encoding}, and \textit{Word Reversal}.
 For each layered combination, we created three variants by applying the encodings to only the mappings, only the harmful query, or both the mappings and the harmful query.

-\paragraph{Metrics} To determine whether an LLM's response is harmful, we employed an LLM-as-a-judge strategy.
+\paragraph{Metrics} To determine whether an LLM's response is harmful, as done by previous research \citep{liu2024jailjudge, chao2024jailbreakbench}, we employed an LLM-as-a-judge strategy.
 Specifically, we utilized GPT-4o-mini to classify responses as either ``Safe'' or ``Unsafe''.
-The prompt used is presented in Appendix \ref{appendix:validation}.
+The prompt and human correlation are presented in Appendix \ref{appendix:validation}.
 We report the Attack Success Rate (ASR), which quantifies the effectiveness of the jailbreaking technique and is calculated as:

 Additionally, for encryption-based techniques, we report the Decryption Success Rate (DSR) to measure how effectively the LLMs were able to decode the encrypted messages.